 - Pain in the ribs and/or internal organs

-The diagnosis of thoracic spinal stenosis starts with a full physical examination and a thorough medical history check.
+The diagnosis starts with a full physical examination and a thorough medical history check.
 During the diagnosis, a physician will assess the current symptoms, movements that may trigger pain, and the severity of the symptoms.

 Some imaging tests and other exams can help rule out the presence of tumors, diabetes, arthritis and other conditions that may interfere with the diagnosis.